 Keeping sensitive data safe from inappropriate access and disclosure is of the utmost importance.
 Virginia Tech has many policies, procedures, and standards in place to protect sensitive data.
 It is the responsibility of everyone handling sensitive data from Virginia Tech to be familiar with these policies, procedures, and standards.
 It is important to find out what sensitive data you are handling and what steps are needed to protect it.

-There are 6 specific data elements that Virginia Tech has protected with the “Standard for Transmitting and Storing Personally Identifying Information”.
-The data elements covered under this standard are:
+There are 6 specific data elements that Virginia Tech has protected with the “Standard for Transmitting and Storing Personally Identifying Information” The data elements covered under this standard include: